MichaelCurrin/dev-cheatsheets/cheatsheets/other/glossary.md

 From small and low-level to the high-level.

 1. Character.
 A letter, stored as a byte.
-2. Line.
+2. Line of code.
 3. Script.
 Code to run directly by a user through an entrypoint.
 It might be a standalone script or it might reply on importing modules.
 Such as run a Python script in shell or JavaScript file in browser.
 4. Module.
 A unit of code for reuse.
 A script that can be imported by another script.
 A standalone script can also count a module, but usually a module is imported and can be reused by other scripts or modules.
-5. Application or library (as a choice on how the code can be run) and package (if the code can be installed)..
+5. Application or library (as a choice on how the code can be run) and package (if the code can be installed).
    - Application.
 A script and that might import modules and external libraries.
 It can be **run** directly, such as through the shell, or started via a menu and run as a desktop or mobile application.
 A website can be considered an application, whether built on HTML, Jekyll or React.
    - Library.
 A library is intended to be imported as a module and used inside another application or library.
 It contains a collection or "library" of functions or classes to use.
 A library might do nothing of you run it directly.
 Unless it is set up to also run as an application.
    - Package.
-A project that can be bundled as a single "package" or container, usually as a zip file.
-The bundled package can be moved around on a machine and is often published (uploaded to a public location) so other can download and install it.
-A package might be for an application or a library or it could be run as both.
-A key part is that can be **installed**.
-It usually includes some metadata like author, license and entrypoint.
+A project that can be bundled or "packaged" as a single unit containing other files, then installed when needed.
+The bundle package can be moved around on a machine and is often published (uploaded to a public location) so other can download and install it.
+A package could be for running code as an, application, as a a library, letting you do both.
+A patckagenusually includes some metadata like author, license, version number and entrypoint (which script to execute when starting running the package).
 Usually a package manager will have an install step that will unzip a package if needed and _copy_ the contents of the package to a location where it can be run widely.
 Such as installing a Python package from a git repo, a zip file or a URL, and then running that package as a standalone app in the shell or importing and using in other Python applications.
 A package is often made available publically in a packages repository (like for Debian and Ubuntu) or package registry (NPM or Pypi)

 Note that a package makes an application or library able to be installed.
 You might get a package using the command-line like `pip install` or `npm install` or `apt install`.
 Or you might download an installer from a website.
 Or you might install a package at a higher level, like browsing apps in a desktop or mobile app store or using a disc.

+All libraries are also packages - otherwise you can't install and use them.

 ## Title